djkormo/mlnet-tutorial/docs/using-models/README.md

 1. First, we add a new singleton service for the `GithubIssueLabeler` class with a lambda to specify how the runtime should construct an instance of this class.
-2. Next, in the the lambda, we ask for the hosting environment.
+2. Next, in the lambda, we ask for the hosting environment.
-3. After that, we get the web root path of the hosting environment and combine it with the filename of the trained model.
+3. After that, we get the webroot path of the hosting environment and combine it with the filename of the trained model.
 4. Finally, we feed the filename to the constructor of the `GithubIssueLabeler` and return the result to the caller.

-Now that we have the labeler registered in the application, let's build the code to make a prediction from the homepage.
+Now that we have the labeler registered in the application, let's build the code to predict the homepage.

 ## Making a prediction
-In this final step of the tutorial we're going to wire up the `GithubIssueLabeler` to the page model of the homepage.
+In this final step of the tutorial, we're going to wire up the `GithubIssueLabeler` to the page model of the homepage.

 Open up the `Index.cshtml.cs` file in the `Pages` folder of the `Website`